 About the Contributors

-Sophomore Zoe Ligairi is in her first year at the A-Blast as the Lifestyle Editor.
-She is currently an AWC tutor, the founder and president of the Pasifika club and is eager to join other clubs at the school.
-In addition to clubs, Zoe plays Volleyball and Softball for Annandale.
-In her free time, she enjoys reading, thrifting, listening to music and spending quality time with her family and friends.
+Junior Zoe Ligairi is in her second year working on the A-Blast as a Co-Editor In Chief and was previously the Lifestyle Editor her sophomore year.
+She is the founder and president of the Pasifika club, AWC tutor, and plans to join several other honor societies and clubs this year.
+Zoe also plays for Annandale’s varsity volleyball and softball teams.
+In her free time she enjoys spending quality time with friends and family, going to concerts, reading, traveling, and being outdoors.

 Sophia Sewall, Staff Writer